Moduli of curves as moduli of A-infinity structures: From moduli of curves to moduli of -structures

 \subsection{Hochschild cohomology and normal forms of $A_n$-structures on $E_g$}

-We continue to work over a field $k$ and we denote the $k$-schemes obtained by the base change from $\wt{\UU}^{na,a}_{g,g}$ and $\SS_g$ by the same symbols.
+We continue to work over a field $k$.
 From our results we get a geometric way to calculate some Hochschild cohomology spaces of the algebra $E_g$ (that were first determined in \cite{Fisette} via quite tedious algebraic calculations).

-\begin{prop} Assume that $\cha(k)$ is not $2$, $3$ or $5$.
+\begin{prop} Assume that $\cha(k)$ is not $2$ or $3$.
 Then the nonzero values of $\dim HH^2(E_g)_t$ are given by

 The nonzero values of $\dim HH^1(E_g)_t$ are

 \end{prop}

 \Pf .
 By Proposition \ref{main-def-prop}, the space $HH^2(E_g)$ is the tangent space to $\MM_\infty\simeq \wt{\UU}^{ns,a}_{g,g}$ at the point corresponding to the cuspidal curve $C^{\cusp}_g$.
 Furthermore, the component $HH^2(E_g)_t$ corresponds to the weight $t$ subspace with respect to the $\G_m$-action (see Proposition \ref{cusp-equiv-prop}).
 By Theorem \ref{moduli-thm}, we can identify $HH^2(E_g)$ with the tangent space to the affine scheme $\SS_g$ at the point where all coordinates are zero.
 By Proposition \ref{constants-prop}(ii), the cotangent space at this point has the basis corresponding to the generators $\a_{ij}$, $\b_{ij}$, $\ga_{ij}$, $\vareps_{ij}$ and $\pi_i$.
 Of these $\a_{ij}$ have weight $1$, $\b_{ij}$ and $\ga_{ij}$---weight $2$, $\vareps_{ij}$---weight $3$, and $\pi_i$---weight $4$.
 Passing to the dual space we get the answers for $HH^2(E_g)_t$.
 To compute the components $HH^1(E_g)_t$ we use the identification $HH^1(E_g)\simeq HH^1(C^{\cusp}_g)$ (see Proposition \ref{cusp-equiv-prop}), the exact sequence